PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 ![The downloaded Garden Summary PDF.](screenshot-2023-06-06-at-4.57.38-pm.png "Sometimes you just need your plan on physical paper, and that's okay 🖨️.")

-We know how important it is to have your garden plans and data easily accessible.
+We know how important it is to have your garden plan easily accessible.
 That's why we've included the ability to export your Garden Summary to PDF or CSV format.
 You can print it, save it on your device, or share it with friends and fellow gardeners.

 ## Next Steps

-### Multiple Bed Compilation:

 We never stop improving Planter, and a future update will allow you to compile multiple beds into one summary.
-This means you can manage larger garden spaces effortlessly, no matter how many garden beds you have.
+This means you'll be able to manage larger garden spaces effortlessly, no matter how many garden beds you have.

 But that's not all!
-We're actively listening to your feedback and ideas, like the ones shared by Gardener Scott during our interview.
+We're actively listening to your [feedback](https://planter.garden/requests) and ideas, like the ones shared by Gardener Scott during our interview.

 Whether it's managing your seed inventory, enhancing the calendar with reminders and planting tips, or exploring other exciting possibilities, we're committed to evolving Planter into the ultimate gardening companion.

-So stay tuned for future updates, and if you want to hear more about our conversation with Gardener Scott, be sure to check out his captivating interview video **\[insert link to Gardener Scott's YouTube video]**.
+So stay tuned for future updates, and be sure to watch our conversation with Gardener Scott for a candid conversation about the app and what we're plannning **\[insert link to Gardener Scott's YouTube video]**.
 Happy gardening!